fs/rails-base-api/doc/README_TEMPLATE.md

 bin/setup
 ```

-Initializers
--

-* `01_config.rb` - shortcut for getting application config with `app_config`
-* `mailer.rb` - setup default hosts for mailer from configuration
-* `requires.rb` - automatically requires everything in lib/ & lib/extensions

 Scripts
 -

 * `bin/setup` - setup required gems and migrate db if needed
-* `bin/quality` - run brakeman and rails_best_practices for the app
+* `bin/quality` - runs rubocop, brakeman, rails_best_practices and bundle-audit for the app
-* `bin/ci` - should be used in the CI to run specs
+* `bin/ci` - should be used in the CI or locally
+* `bin/server` - to run server locally
+* `bin/doc` - should be used to generate API documentation

 Documentation & Examples
 -